daveaneo/pheatherx/docs/old/web-app-specs-v2.md

 **UI must validate:**
 - Trigger tick is on the correct side of current price for the order type
-- Amount doesn't exceed available PheatherX balance
+- Amount doesn't exceed available FheatherX balance

 #### 3.3.3 New Order Form (`/orders/new`)